OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 Plan for wedding expenses

-Education is one of the largest financial commitments an Indian family will make, often rivaling or exceeding the cost of buying a home.
-With education inflation running at 8-12% annually in India, significantly higher than general inflation, the cost of a degree that is Rs 15 lakh today could easily be Rs 40-60 lakh by the time a young child reaches college age.
-Starting early and investing systematically is the most effective way to build this corpus without straining your finances when the time comes.
+Education is one of the largest financial commitments an Indian family will ever make — often rivalling or exceeding the cost of buying a home.
+With education inflation running at 8–12% annually in India, significantly higher than general CPI inflation of 5–6%, the cost of a degree that is Rs 10 lakh today could easily be Rs 30–50 lakh by the time a young child reaches college age 15 years from now.
+Starting early and investing systematically in the right instruments is the most effective way to build this corpus without straining your finances when the moment arrives.
+This guide provides a detailed, India-specific roadmap covering cost realities, investment strategies, tax benefits, and common mistakes to avoid.

 Investment Strategy by Time Horizon